Pyotr Malyshev: Early life, World War I, and Russian Civil War

-Pyotr Fyodorovich Malyshev was born on 28 August 1898 in the village of Seleznevo, Kopninskoy volost, Pereslavl-Zalessky Uyezd, Vladimir Governorate.
+Pyotr Fyodorovich Malyshev was born on 28 August 1898 in the village of Seleznevo, Kopninskoy volost, Pereslavsky Uyezd, Vladimir Governorate (now Pereslavsky District, Yaroslavl Oblast).
 He studied at the Petrovskoy Teacher Seminary from October 1913 to January 1917.
 During World War I, Malyshev entered the Alexandrovskоye Military School as a junker on 4 February 1917, taking a course in the special machine-gun section of the school.
 On 17 March he took the oath of allegiance to the Russian Provisional Government, and on 26 May he received the rank of unter-ofitser.
 After graduating from the school, Malyshev was promoted to praporshchik with seniority on 1 June and placed on the rolls of the 197th Reserve Infantry Regiment as a junior officer of the 14th company.
 In August he was sent to the Northwestern Front, where he served as chief of the machine gun detachment of the 480th Danilovsky Infantry Regiment of the 120th Infantry Division.
 Demobilized, Malyshev began work as an assistant ticket clerk at the Berendeyevo station of the Yaroslavl railway in February 1918.

 During the Russian Civil War, Malyshev joined the Red Army in March 1919 and was sent to the 7th Rifle Division, with which he served as chief of the machine gun detachment of the 30th and 58th Rifle Regiments.
 The division was sent to the Eastern Front with the 2nd Army, fighting against the forces of Kolchak in battles in the Votkinsk area and in the capture of Votkinsk and Izhevsk.
 In the summer of 1919 the division was sent to the Southern Front, where it fought in battles against the Armed Forces of South Russia in the area of Oboyan and Sudzha.
 In the fall the division fought in the Orel–Kursk operation and the capture of Dmitrovsk, and in January 1920 in the suppression of anti-Soviet resistance in the area of Glukhov, Putivyl, and Konotop.
 In April Malyshev was appointed assistant commander for personnel of the 58th Rifle Regiment, fighting in the Polish–Soviet War on the Western Front, then in the suppression of the forces of Stanisław Bułak-Bałachowicz in the area of Ovruch and the Makhnovists in Poltava Governorate.
 For distinguishing himself in battle, Malyshev was awarded the Order of the Red Banner in May 1920.